Roguezilla/brainfpy/README.md

 An interpreter for Brainfuck written in Python.

 # Info

-main.py is the main interpreter, code is as reduced as possible(348 bytes) so it is kind of(very) unreadable.
-complete.py is basically main.py but readable with full variable names and such.
+main.py is the main interpreter, code is as reduced as possible(329 bytes) taking the complete.py code as a base. complete.py is basically main.py but readable with full variable names and such.
-gui.py is an UI for the interpreter.
+gui.py is complete.py with an UI.

 # Usage of gui.py
 Example: